icopy-site/awesome-cn/docs/awesome/awesome-love2d.md

 * [reflowprint](https://github.com/josefnpat/reflowprint) - A library designed for alignment of text that is shown one character at a time.
 * [roomy](https://github.com/tesselode/roomy) - Screen management library for LÖVE.
 * [rotLove](https://github.com/paulofmandown/rotLove) - Roguelike Toolkit in LÖVE.
 A LÖVE/lua port of rot.js.
-* [YAS](https://github.com/kithf/yas) - Yet Another Screen manager.
 * [SceneMan](https://github.com/KINGTUT10101/SceneMan) - A simple, but powerful scene/gamestate manager that uses a stack, allowing you to run multiple scenes at once.
 * [Scenery](https://github.com/paltze/scenery) - A dead simple scene/state management system.
 * [ScreenManager](https://github.com/rm-code/screenmanager) - Screen/State Management for the LÖVE framework.
-* [shack](https://github.com/Ulydev/shack) - Shack is a LÖVE library that lets you easily add screen effects such as shake and rotation.
+* [shack](https://github.com/Ulydev/shack) - A LÖVE library that lets you easily add screen effects such as shake and rotation.
 * [Simple Tiled Implementation](https://github.com/karai17/Simple-Tiled-Implementation) - Tiled map loader and renderer.
 * [Vivid](https://github.com/WetDesertRock/vivid) - Color math, manipulation and conversion library.
-* [Yonder](https://github.com/thenerdie/Yonder) - A ridiculously easy to use game state management library for LOVE2D.
 * [GameStateManager](https://github.com/GwyrddGlas/GameStateManager) - A lightweight, optimized, and easy-to-implement solution for efficient game state management.
 * [Love dialogue](https://github.com/Miisan-png/Love-Dialogue) - Simple to use Dialogue Library for Love2d with custom scripting language for dialogues .